My Gridcoin experiment is done

 “We have some BIG NEWS: Researchers

-@UWproteindesign have succeeded in creating antiviral proteins that neutralize the new coronavirus in the lab.
-(These experimental drugs are being optimized for animal trials now)”
+@UWproteindesign has succeeded in creating antiviral proteins that neutralize the new coronavirus in the lab.
+(These experimental drugs are being optimized for animal trials now.)”

 The heck with Gridcoin as long as the research counts and gets positive results.